universw/portfofia/README.md

 ## Disclaimer

 This is an original project by Henry HoangQuan Nguyen.
-While some tools and SDKs (like Firebase) are used, the original source code and design are independently created and protected under the MIT License.